These Successful TikTok Marketing examples will inspire your TikTok Strategy.

 Marvel’s TikTok presence generates engagement and interest in its releases.
 The key here is to utilise brand identity effectively in TikTok marketing for viral success.
 Use hashtags that resonate with your brand identity to effectively mobilise and engage fan communities.

-4. #Gymshark66 TikTok challenge by GymShark (322 million views)
+#Gymshark66 TikTok challenge by GymShark (322 million views)

-Very few companies have been able to consistently make exercising look fun on social media, but GymShark is doing it with their TikTok content.
+Very few companies have been able to consistently make exercising look fun on social media, but GymShark is doing it with influencers and TikTok content.
 One of their ongoing, and most popular TikTok trends, happens to be the gymshark66 challenge.
 The 66 Days: Change Your Life Challenge was a promotional effort that would make participants show their transformation over 9 weeks.

 During the start of the program, the winner would be able to win a year’s worth of Gymshark gear.
 But even though the challenge has ended, people have still been participating.
 Right now, the #Gymshark66 has 322+ million views, with more people joining.